 - a minor is approximately 12 to 15 units of lower level coursework, plus approximately 18 units of upper division coursework in one subject.

 Please refer to the Simon Fraser University Calendar for specific major/minor requirements of a particular faculty or department.

 Not all university majors and minors will translate into teachable subjects in British Columbian Secondary Schools.
-See the lists below for teachable subjects.

 The French Language Appraisal (FLA) is a written and oral test in French, required of applicants to the French Module only and scheduled through the Office of Francophone and Francophile Affairs (OFFA).
 Applicants interested in the French Module should contact that office to arrange the FLA at the time they are submitting their application and complete it one semester before their enrolment in PDP.
 OFFA will directly forward the completed FLA results to the PDP admissions office.

 We calculate your gradepoint average using the most recent two years (approximately 60 units) of undergraduate coursework complete at the time of application.
 (This may include post-degree coursework).
 Applicants with a gradepoint below 2.5 (on the 4.33 point scale) in this calculation will not be considered.